 Select a translated alternative version below.

-- improve their confidence and ability to engage in the community
+- Increase confidence and ability to engage in the community

 Who is eligible?

-- are registered as a job seeker or as a volunteer job seeker
+- Registered as a job seeker, either with an employment services provider or as a voluntary job seeker

 How is the program delivered